History of the Jews in New York (state): Science

 Many Jews studied science and went to New York City, examples such as Otto Loewi, who moved to the United States in 1940, where he joined the faculty of New York University College of Medicine as a research professor of pharmacology.
 He was awarded the Nobel Prize in Physiology or Medicine in 1936, which he shared with Henry Dale.

 Literature and theater

 In the late 1800s to the early 1900s, people of the Jewish faith began to spread their art of theater throughout New York City.
 The Yiddish Theater was established in the Yiddish language in 1903, used by Jews in central and eastern Europe before the Holocaust.
-The Yiddish theater consisted mostly of Jewish people and settlers in New York performing Yiddish drama, folktale, and expanding theatrical culture throughout the city.
+The Yiddish theater consisted mostly of Jewish people and settlers in New York performing Yiddish drama, and folktales, and expanding theatrical culture throughout the city.

 Numerous Jewish actors and playwrights in the 20th and 21st centuries have influenced the theater world.
 Notable examples include Tony Curtis, Stephen Sondheim, Scarlett Johansson and Barbra Streisand.

+Opera

+In the realm of grand opera, several Jewish vocalists in New York City assumed a prominent role on the international concert hall stage while also striving to preserve Yiddish folk songs on recordings for future generations.
+Included in this group were such musicians as: Jan Peerce, Richard Tucker and Sidor Belarsky.